Doppio Borgato

 Doppio Borgato is a Pedal piano made by joining a regular concert grand (Model L 282) with a second piano, activated by a pedal board with 37 pedals (A0 to A3), similar to that of the organ (P 398).
 Designed and manufactured by Luigi Borgato, it was patented in 2000.

 Compositions for Doppio Borgato

-Specifically for Doppio Borgato are composed:
+Pieces specifically composed for the Doppio Borgato are :